teragonaudio/Website/_posts/2013-01-15-Building-AudioUnits-with-modern-Mac-OSX.md

 And then:

-`sudo sudo find /Applications/Xcode.app/Contents/Developer/Extras/CoreAudio -type f -exec chmod 666 {} \;`
+`sudo find /Applications/Xcode.app/Contents/Developer/Extras/CoreAudio -type f -exec chmod 666 {} \;`

 Patching the AudioUnit SDK
 --------------------------

-Stupidly enough, the AudioUnit SDK does *not* compile out of the box with Xcode 4.5.
+As of Mac OS X 10.7 and above the AudioUnit SDK does *not* compile out of the box with Xcode 4.5.
 You will need to alter some of the source code manually in order to get things working again.
 You'll need to edit `AUMIDIEffectBase.cpp` at line 154 to:

 {% highlight cpp %}